raspberrypilearning/GBICi5-Scratch-1-Rock-Band/en/step_n.md

 ## What next?

-Link to next project in the series or another project that could be completed after this
+Go to the next project in this module: 'Lost in Space'.